awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-invoke-api-integrated-with-cognito-user-pool.md

-# Call a REST API Integrated with an Amazon Cognito User Pool<a name="apigateway-invoke-api-integrated-with-cognito-user-pool"></a>
+# Call a REST API integrated with an Amazon Cognito user pool<a name="apigateway-invoke-api-integrated-with-cognito-user-pool"></a>

 To call a method with a user pool authorizer configured, the client must do the following:
 + Enable the user to sign up with the user pool\.